asalimonov/scala3lnn/README.md

 # scala3lnn
-Implemented the simplest 3 layer neural network with saving and loading calculated matrices.
+The simplest 3 layer neural network with saving and loading calculated matrices.